Dispensing with overseeding saves resources

 Turning point not yet reached

 “We are definitely seeing a slight movement away from overseeding,” says Simon Doyle, Vice President of Agronomy at Troon International, the world’s leading golf course greenkeeping service provider, when it comes to the international trend.
 “The tipping point has not yet been reached, but we are receiving more and more questions from our customers who want to find out more.”
-In this context, Doyle refers to the Costa Navarino resort in Greece, for example, which has four golf courses.
-“We are now entering our second year without overseeding and are very satisfied with the results of the first year.”
+In this context, Doyle refers, for example, to the Costa Navarino resort in Greece, which has four golf courses and has also done without overseeding since 2022.

 New color scheme on US-courses